-The District may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor Securities depository).
-In that event, Bond certificates will be printed and delivered to bond holders.
+The District may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor securities depository).
+In that event, Bond certificates will be printed and delivered to holders.

-The information in this section concerning DTC and DTC's book-entry system has been obtained from sources that the District, the Financial Advisor and the Underwriters believe to be reliable, but none of the District, the Financial Advisor or the Underwriters take any responsibility for the accuracy thereof.
+The information in this section concerning DTC and DTC's book-entry system has been obtained from DTC and the District and the Underwriters believe such information to be reliable, but none of the District, the Financial Advisor or the Underwriters take any responsibility for the accuracy thereof.